Why Buy MCB | MCB Switch – Miniature Circuit Breaker?

 Uses for Domestic MCBs-

-Whilst every installation is different and should always be designed by the fully qualified professional electrician on site, there are some standards which most domestic wiring schemes adhere to:
+Whilst every installation is different and should always be designed by the fully qualified professional electrician on site, there are some standards that most domestic wiring schemes adhere to:

 6 Amp – standard lighting circuits